kk7nc/Text_Classification/README.rst

 -------------------

 An optional part of the pre-processing step is correcting the misspelled words.
-Different techniques, such as: hashing-based and context-sensitive spelling correction techniques, or  spelling correction using trie and damerau-levenshtein distance bigram have been introduced to tackle this issue.
+Different techniques, such as hashing-based and context-sensitive spelling correction techniques, or  spelling correction using trie and damerau-levenshtein distance bigram have been introduced to tackle this issue.

 .. code:: python